 '''

-configure router mpls lsp path-computation-method local-cspf configure router mpls lsp path-computation-method pce
+configure router mpls lsp path-computation-method local-cspf

 '''

-Users can select the computation method for the RSVP-TE LSP and set it to local Constrained Shortest Path First (CSPF) or the PCE path computation method.
+Users can select the computation method for the RSVP-TE LSP and set it to local Constrained Shortest Path First (CSPF).
 The default value sets the computation method to the local CSPF and is described in this section.
-The PCE path computation method is described in section "PCEP support for RSVP-TE LSPs" of the 7750 SR and 7950 XRS Segment Routing and PCE User Guide.